-This paper describes the synthesis and characterization of core-shell structures, based on a SnO2 and TiO2 for use in dye-sensitized solar cells (DSC).
+This paper describes the synthesis and characterization of core-shell structures, based on SnO2 and TiO2, for use in dye-sensitized solar cells (DSc).
 Atomic layer deposition is employed to control and vary the thickness of the TiO2 shell.
-Increasing the TiO2 shell thickness to 2 nm improves the device performance of liquid electrolyte DSC from 0.7 % to 3.5 %.
-The increase in efficiency originates from a higher open-circuit potential and a higher short-circuit current as well as an improvement in the electron lifetime.
-SnO2-TiO2 core-shell DSC devices retain their photo-voltage in darkness for longer than 500 seconds showing that electrons are contained in the core material.
-Finally core-shell structures were used for solid-state DSC applications using the hole transporting material 2,2’,7,7’,-tetrakis(N,N-di-p-methoxyphenyl-amine)-9,9’,-spirofluorene.
-Similar increases in devices performance are seen for these solid-state DSC devices.
+Increasing the TiO2 shell thickness to 2 nm improved the device performance of liquid electrolyte-based DSC from 0.7% to 3.5%.
+The increase in efficiency originates from a higher open-circuit potential and a higher short-circuit current, as well as from an improvement in the electron. lifetime.
+SnO2-TiO2 core-shell DSC devices retain their photovoltage in darkness for longer than 500 seconds, demonstrating that the electrons are contained in the core material.
+Finally core-shell structures were used for solid-state DSC applications using the hole transporting material 2,2',7,7',-tetrakis(N,N-di-p-methoxyphenyl-amine)-9,9',-spirofluorene.
+Similar improvements in device performance were obtained for solid-state DSC devices.

 Place, publisher, year, edition, pages